-10. Select an IPv6 Filtering radio button:
+- 10. Select an IPv6 Filtering radio button: - Secured.

-- Secured.
 In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
-In open mode, the router inspects UDP packets only.
+In open mode, the router inspects UDP packets only. - 11.
+Click the Apply button.

 Set up an IPv6 pass-through Internet connection